-(3) An exploration licence application shall:
+(3) An exploration licence application shall-

-(a) specify the complete identification and contact information of the applicant (if the applicant is a corporation, the address of its headquarters, the identity and address of any legal representative, and the identity and address of its commercial representative in Nigeria, if any);
+(a) specify the complete identification and contact information of the applicant (if the applicant is a corporation, the address of its headquarters, the

+Reconnaissance Permit Reporting Requirement.

+Exploration Licence Exploration Licence Application. identity and address of any legal representative, and the identity and address of its commercial representative in Nigeria, if any);

-- (b) identify, in accordance with the method specified in Schedule 2, the contiguous area applied for, but not exceeding 200 square kilometres; - (c) be completed and signed by the applicant or an authorized representative of the applicant; and shall have annexed the following: - where the applicant is a body corporate, a certified copy of the certificate of incorporation or other constitutive document provided under the Companies and Allied Matters Act and any amendments thereof; - (ii) where the applicant is a body corporate or mining cooperative, Form 6B in Schedule 3 attesting that the applicant, including all members or directors of the applicant or any shareholder holding a controlling share of the applicant has not been convicted of a felony or an offence under the Act and or these Regulations; - (iii) Receipt for Payment of Exploration Licence Application Processing Fee, and; - (iv) such other information as may be required from time to time.
+(b) identify, in accordance with the method specified in Schedule 2, the contiguous area applied for, but not exceeding 200 square kilometres;

+(c) be completed and signed by the applicant or an authorized representative of the applicant; and shall have annexed the following-

+(i) where the applicant is a body corporate, a certified copy of the certificate of incorporation or other constitutive document provided under the Companies and Allied Matters Act and any amendments thereof;

+(ii) where the applicant is a body corporate or mining cooperative, Form 6B in Schedule 3 attesting that the applicant, including all members or directors of the applicant or any shareholder holding a controlling share of the applicant has not been convicted of a felony or an offence under the Act and or these Regulations ;

+(iii) Receipt for Payment of Exploration Licence Application Processing Fee, and ;

+(iv) such other information as may be required from time to time.